loganallengray/loganallengray/README.md

 <h1 align="center">Hi, I'm Logan Gray 👋</h1>
 <p align="center">Software Developer | Full-Stack Developer</p>

-- 🔭 I’m currently working on the front-end client for a startup app, applying to internships, and some side projects.
+- 🔭 I’m currently working at Leap on the SalesPro team, specifically on the webapp and the server.
-- 🌱 I’m currently learning Typescript and algorithmic thinking.
 - 👯 I’m looking to collaborate on anything, hit me up.
 - 🤔 I’m looking for help with finding opportunities to grow.
 - ⚡ Fun fact: Oysters are my favorite food.